-1 Baseline aLIGO Noise Budget (GWINC v2.0).
-125 W input power; broad- band RSE tuning.
+1 band RSE tuning.
 Experience to date with the aLIGO instruments has not uncovered any barrier to achieving performance consistent with these curves.
-8 2 Estimated timeline for A+, LIGO Voyager and LIGO Cosmic Explorer 10 3 Strain sensitivity of A+ 11 4 Impact of squeezing in Advanced LIGO on BNS range as a function of mea- sured high-frequency quantum noise reduction.
-Numerical labels indicate the level of injected squeezing in dB (the best experimentally measured value currently stands at approximately 12 dB [7]).
-A number of loss mechanisms couple anti-squeezing into the measurement quadrature [8].
-These effects are most noticeable with high levels of injected squeezing and are responsible for the curious double-valued nature of the frequency dependent curves 16 5 BNS range as a function of individual improvements.
+10 2 Estimated timeline for A+, LIGO Voyager and LIGO Cosmic Explorer 12 3 Strain sensitivity of A+ 13 4 Impact of squeezing in Advanced LIGO on BNS range as a function of measured high-frequency quantum noise reduction.
+Numerical labels indicate the level of injected squeezing in dB (the best experimentally measured value currently stands at approximately 12 dB [1]).
+A number of loss mechanisms couple anti-squeezing into the measurement quadrature [2].
+These effects are most noticeable with high levels of injected squeezing and are responsible for the curious double-valued nature of the frequency dependent curves 18 5 BNS range as a function of individual improvements.
 For the quantum noise the horizontal axis depicts the measured squeezing at high frequency, for the mirror mass the increase in mass, for the coating thermal noise and for the suspension thermal noise it shows the reduction factor.
 For each trace the remaining parameters are held fixed at their higher sensitivity.
 The four continuous curves intersect at the 6 dB point, where they all yield a factor of two improvement.
 For this configuration a longer filter cavity is significantly more effective (dashed curve).
-21 6 Strain sensitivity of "nominal" A+ (left, 320 Mpc) and "optimistic" A+ (right, 460 Mpc).
+23 6 Strain sensitivity of "nominal" A+ (left, 320 Mpc) and "optimistic" A+ (right, 460 Mpc).
 The left curve uses a 16 m filter cavity and 6 dB of measured squeezing at high frequency, along with a factor of 2 lower loss in the coating high index layer relative to aLIGO (i.e., a loss angle of 10^{-4}).
 The right curve uses a 4 km filter cavity and 8 dB of measured squeezing at high frequency, with a factor of 4 lower loss in the coating high index layer relative to aLIGO (i.e., a loss angle of 5×10^{-5}).
 The Advanced LIGO sensitivity curve is show in gray for reference in both plots, while the "nominal" A+ curve is also shown on the "optimistic" plot.
-22 7 Strain Sensitivity of LIGO Voyager.
-25 8 Astrophysical reach of Cosmic Explorer for equal-mass (non-spinning) com- pact binary inspiral systems.
+24 7 Strain Sensitivity of LIGO Voyager 27 8 Astrophysical reach of Cosmic Explorer for equal-mass (non-spinning) compact binary inspiral systems.
 The maximum observable distance is shown as a function of the total intrinsic mass of the system.
 Baring a large number of primordial black holes, at redshifts larger than $z \simeq 10$ there will be few sources.
-Thus a horizon of $z > 20$ for a given mass should be taken to in- dicate that essentially all compact binary coalescence in the universe will be observable by a network of similar detectors, many with a high signal to noise ratio.
+Thus a horizon of $z > 20$ for a given mass should be taken to indicate that essentially all compact binary coalescence in the universe will be observable by a network of similar detectors, many with a high signal to noise ratio.
 Similar curves for the Einstein Telescope are shown for comparison (see figure 9 for relevant sensitivity curves).
 A Hubble constant of 67.9 km/s/Mpc and a Λ CDM model of expansion was assumed.
-27
+29